-The Company is required by law to hold an Annual General Meeting ('AGM') and it will be held at Exchange House, Primrose Street, London, EC2A 2NY on 20 July 2023 at 12 noon.
-The Notice of Annual General Meeting is set out on pages 80 to 83.
-Philip Webster, the Portfolio Manager will give a presentation at the AGM and there will also be an opportunity to ask questions.
+The Annual General Meeting ('AGM') will be held at Columbia Threadneedle Investments, Cannon Place, 78 Cannon Street, London EC4N 6AG on Monday 28 July 2025 at 11 am.
+The notice of AGM is set out on pages 80 to 84.
+David Moss, the Portfolio Manager, will give a presentation at the AGM and there will also be an opportunity to ask questions.
 If you are unable to attend the AGM, you may submit any questions you may have with regard to the resolutions proposed at the AGM or the performance of the Company, in advance of the meeting to the following email address: UKHITCoSec@columbiathreadneedle.com.
 The Portfolio Manager's presentation will be available to view on the Company's website, ctukhighincome.co.uk, following the meeting.

 The AGM is scheduled to be held in person and voting on all resolutions will be conducted by way of a poll.
-Shareholders are encouraged to exercise their votes either through the Registrar's online portal or by completing and returning their

-Form of Proxy or Form of Direction.
+Shareholders are encouraged to exercise their votes either through the Registrar's online portal or by completing and returning their Form of Proxy or Form of Direction.
 The results of the poll will be announced via a regulatory announcement and posted on the Company's website at ctukhighincome.co.uk after the meeting.
 Any changes to the AGM arrangements will be announced via a regulatory announcement and will be included on the Company's website.

-Resolutions 10 to 13 are explained below.
+Resolutions 10 to 14 are explained below.

-Directors' Authority to Allot Shares (Resolutions 10 and 11)
+Directors' Authority to Allot Shares (Resolutions 10